coveo/source.coveo.com/_posts/2023-04-28-error-handling-tradeoffs-and-crashing-in-production.md

 The more astute readers might notice that the transparent propagation problem is not solved yet.
 Indeed, `read_username_from_file` needs to know that `File::open` and `read_to_string` can return `io::Error`, and then it needs to declare it in the return type in its signature `-> Result<String, io::Error>`.
-Hence, if `File::open` started to throw a new error type, for instance `io::ErrorInterface`, the signature of `read_username_from_file` would need to be modified.
+Hence, if `File::open` started to throw a new error type, for instance `io::ErrorInterface`, the signature of `read_username_from_file` would need to be modified, which is a breaking change on the API.
 Luckily for us, there are libraries that handle the error abstraction problem, like [thiserror](https://docs.rs/thiserror/latest/thiserror/) and [miette](https://docs.rs/miette/latest/miette/).
 These libraries were implemented in part thanks to the powerful Rust macro system.